The Manson File: Contents

 The book begins with a quotation from Michel Foucault's Madness and Civilization, writing about Marquis de Sade: "The madness of desire, insane murders, the most unreasonable passions—are all wisdom since they are a part of the order of nature.
 Everything that morality and religion, everything that a clumsy society has stifled in man, revives in the castle of murders.
 There man is finally attuned to his own nature".
 A second quote follows it, from Wayne McGuire in the Aquarian Journal, who writes: "The Piscean Age will be crucified on the Cross of Pluto.
 Prediction: Sometime in the future Charles Manson will metamorphose into a major American folk hero."

 The Manson File is organized into 11 main chapters.
 Following the prologue, the chapters go "Philosophy", "The Testimony", "Music", "Art", "Selected Writings", "Poetry", "The Occult Messiah", "Politics", "Red and Blue", "The Beautiful People", and "The Merchandizing of Manson".
 Some chapters have subsections.
 The book begins with a prologue on the "Manson phenomena", where Schreck writes of Manson that "Charles Manson has been transmogrified by the electronic thaumaturgy of mass media into a mythic creation, a larger than life heiratic emblem of evil."
 It proclaims Manson "one of the last true heretics of our time".

 It collects a number of works by Manson.
 This includes his "lyrics, poems, testimonies, artwork, philosophy, and short stories".
 Quotes from Manson on a variety of topics, among them the Nazis, Christ, love, his time in prison, and the environment, including from his many interviews and court transcripts, are also included.
 The book includes for the first time Manson's speech during his trial in its entirety.
 This version of the transcript is very different from its excerpted printing in the 1975 book Helter Skelter.
 It also contains an annotated bibliography.

 The book includes graphical materials throughout the work, including news photos of Manson, trial documents, and drawings of and from Manson.
 Nick Bougas, Adam Parley, Raymond Pettibon, and Boyd Rice contributed art.
 Many contributors were from the Abraxas Clique.
 Parfrey's own collage, The Revelation of the Sacred Door, which portrays Manson as Jesus was included, as was a drawing from Boyd Rice which shows Manson as an angel is included.
-Mason had a neo-Nazi group, the Universal Order, based on Manson.

 The book is pro-Manson, presents him as a kind of icon of the counterculture, and is revisionist on his crimes.
 It analyzes him as an "occult messiah", discussing alleged ties to other occult figures and occultist symbolism.
-The Manson File has a section focusing on fascist or Nazi elements of Manson's philosophy and his ties to suck groups.
+The Manson File has a section focusing on fascist or Nazi elements of Manson's philosophy and his ties to such groups.
 A single piece from the Marxist 2 June Movement is included as well.
 It includes contributions from and the works of James Mason, who has his own section; included are several of his Manson fliers and excerpts from Siege.
 The section on commercialization of Manson's image gives criticism of Manson media, like books, comics, and movies.